JJ-Sof/To-do-List/src/README.md

 By: **Joel Jose**

-This web app: **This is an app that can be used to create a to-do-list for personal use with tasks that can be checked and deleted once they are complete.**
+Description: **This is an app that can be used to create a to-do-list for personal use with tasks that can be checked and deleted once they are complete.**
 ## Video Walkthrough

 Here's a walkthrough of implemented required features: